Introduction – The Sumerian Culture of Ancient Mesopotamia

 Furthermore, since some of these Sumerian (and Mesopotamian) gods were honored more as patron deities of individual cities, their lasting religious influence in other areas is more debatable.
 And lastly, as for one of the first known supreme triads in a pantheon, Sumerians probably venerated Enlil (the god of air), Anu (the god of heavens), and Enki (the god of earth).

 Befitting the literary value of the Epic of Gilgamesh, the multilayered history of the character of Gilgamesh himself is fascinatingly derived from five Sumerian poems (dating from circa 3rd millennium BC) that portray a King of Uruk named ‘Bilgames‘.

-To that end, historians are aware of the existence of few such independent stories of Gilgamesh (or his Sumerian counterpart) that were composed before the epic itself.
+To that end, historians are aware of the existence of a few such independent stories of Gilgamesh (or his Sumerian counterpart) that were composed before the epic poem itself.
 Some of these pieces of ‘pre-epic’ evidence are also derived from 3rd millennium BC inscriptions that credit Gilgamesh with the building of the great walls of Uruk, corresponding to present-day Warka in Iraq.